For an after-hours emergency call the Parish Office and dial extension 7 and your call will be transferred to the priest

 - If both are Catholic, both must meet all the criteria above.

 - Sponsor Certificates: All Catholic godparents (sponsors) must obtain a Sponsorship certificate or letter from their own parish stating that they are members in good standing and are eligible to act as a Catholic Sponsor for Baptism.
 This certificate or letter should be submitted to our Parish Office as soon as possible after the initial baptism registration.
 Without these certificates you cannot schedule your child’s Baptism.
 If a sponsor is registered here with St. Joseph’s they need to contact the Parish Office to request the certificate.
 They will also need to attend a preparation class.
 If a sponsor is registered at another parish, we have the forms you can give to them to take to their parish.

 - Baptism Preparation Class: All parents and godparents are required to attend a Baptism Preparation Class.
-This 60-minute class is offered monthly in English and Spanish.
+This 60-minute class is offered generally on Saturday in odd months in English and Spanish.
 Please call Parish office to be scheduled for a class.

-- Scheduling the Baptism: Baptisms are scheduled once a month.
+- Scheduling the Baptism: Baptisms are generally scheduled on Sunday in even months except during Lent.
 Once you take the Baptism Preparation Class you will receive the available Baptism dates.

 - Naming Your Child: The name you select in addition to your family name will provide your child with a unique identity.
 The long-standing tradition of the Church has been to give at least one name of a saint or person from our Biblical tradition.
 A Christian name will provide your child with a model for Christ-centered living.